sorbet/sorbet/website/docs/highlight-untyped.md

 - This feature is not enabled in `# typed: false` files.
 A `# typed: false` file is essentially a file where the entire contents would need to be underlined.
-  Sorbet does not actually underline the entire content of a `# typed: false` as it would be too noisy.
+  Sorbet does not actually underline the entire content of such a file, as it would be too noisy.

 - This feature will only display diagnostics for **open files**.
 VS Code scales poorly when language servers report a very large number number of diagnostics,